paulschaaf/launch-url-from-string/ReadMe.md

 **IntelliJ Plugin**

 ## Summary
-Enables hyperlink navigation from any matching string literal, XML attribute value, or XML element text to a URL defined by the "Issue Navigation" rules in the VCS settings.
+Enables hyperlink navigation from any matching string literal, comment, XML attribute value, or XML element text to a URL defined by the "Issue Navigation" rules in the VCS settings.

 ## Background
 Out of the box IntelliJ lets you define Regular Expressions to turn plain-text entries in your check-in comments and branch names into hyperlinks.
 The most common use case is to link issues back to your issue tracker.
 For instance the pattern and mapping shown here